Flash-dev-sudo/Empareperiperi/RENDER_FIX.md

 - Build tools like Vite are needed to create the production bundle
 - The `dist/index.js` file couldn't be created without these tools

-With `npm ci && npm run build`, Render will:
+With `npm install --include=dev && npm run build`, Render will:
 1. Clean install all dependencies (including devDependencies)
 2. Run the build command using Vite and ESBuild
 3. Create the `dist/index.js` file successfully